Yellow-breasted satinbird

 The yellow-breasted satinbird (Loboparadisea sericea), formerly known as the yellow-breasted bird-of-paradise and also known as the silken satinbird, is a species of bird in the family Cnemophilidae.
 It is monotypic within the genus Loboparadisea.
 It is found in the New Guinea highlands.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
 It is threatened by habitat loss.

+Taxonomy

+Loboparadisaea sericea was first described by Walter Rothschild in 1896 and is the sole member of the genus Loboparadisaea.
+The genus name derives from the Greek lobos, meaning “lobe”, in reference to the enlarged nasal wattles of adult males, combined with paradisaea, meaning bird-of-paradise.

+The species was historically classified among the birds-of-paradise and placed within the cnemophiline assemblage alongside the satinbirds of the genus Cnemophilus.
+However, more recent molecular studies have suggested that satinbirds are not especially closely related to the true birds-of-paradise and instead represent a distinct lineage now commonly placed within the family Cnemophilidae.

+Satinbirds differ from birds-of-paradise in several morphological characteristics, including their broad gapes, relatively short bills, and unusual unossified region surrounding the nostrils.
+Although some authors proposed synonymising Loboparadisaea with Cnemophilus, later works retained it as a distinct monotypic genus owing to its unique morphology, plumage characteristics, and enlarged bifurcate nasal wattles.